ThomasThelen/sdtl-provone/README.md

 It contains information about where in the script the command is (useful since provenance does not always preserve order), what type of command (in this case `sdtl:compute`), and information about the variables used.

+Note that I've specified an ID for child objects.
+In this case, I've chosen <key_parentKey> as the convention.
+This was done to avoid blank nodes (hard to reproduce queries).

-## Ports
+## Embedding Variable Information

-Ports are objects that represent inputs and outputs to programs.
+Ports are the prospective objects that represent inputs and outputs to programs.
 When new variables are created, an associated port is created to represent this.
 Likewise, when a command uses data, a port is used to represent this usage.

 A basic provone:Port has the format
 ```